jonnlai/language-game/README.md

 - JSHint:

   - highlighted that "b" variable had not been defined.
-This was fixed by adding the "let" keyword to declare the variable
+This was fixed by adding the "let" keyword to declare the variable.
+(The variable name was changed to i later to improve the variable name.)

   ![Undefined variable](readme-files/testing/JSHint-undefined-var.png)

   - highlighted that "loadGame" was unused.
 However, this function is being called from index.html and therefore, this warning was ignored.
-  - gave warnings below.
+  - gave the warnings below.
 These don't impact the current functionality of the page so these warnings were ignored.

   ![Warnings One](readme-files/testing/JSHint-warnings-one.png) ![Warnings Two](readme-files/testing/JSHint-warnings-two.png) ![Warnings Three](readme-files/testing/JSHint-warnings-three.png)